4.8 1700+ Google Reviews

-What Does Asbestos Look Like?
+What Does Asbestos

-As a home inspector, I often get asked what does asbestos looks like.
+As a home inspector, I often get asked what does asbestos look like.
 The reality is that asbestos is a mineral that is mined.
 It basically looks like a rock.
 There are six main types of asbestos but to the untrained eye, they just look like rocks.

 It wasn’t until the 1860’s when asbestos finally made it into building products.
 Its fire protection qualities made it a great material for roofs.
 During this era, house fires were common and spread quickly from house to house.
 After that, the construction industry used many asbestos containing materials into the building process.